 It also opens avenues for critical thinking around the needs and experience of future students.
 This class also serves as a gateway for understanding how to create global citizens through cross-border connections.
 Participants meet with Mexican teachers and administrators, prepare and implement literacy based CalTPA aligned lessons, as well as discuss immigration and deportation and how those affect their classrooms.
 This class allows teacher candidates to build bonds with other students in their cohort at the beginning of the credential program in order to provide a strong network of support.

 COIL: Collaborative Online International Learning

-The College of Education's Global Cultural Experience Office offers students a perspective of both a country’s diverse people and the critical issues of its society, commerce, political spheres, religion(s) and culture(s).
-These experiences extend an opportunity for students to explore their responsibility to the global community.
+The College of Education has partnered with the Global Education Office to offer students a perspective of both a country’s diverse people and the critical issues of its society, commerce, political spheres, religion(s) and culture(s).
+These transborder and study-abroad experiences extend an opportunity for students to explore their responsibility to the global community.

 - Learn more about study abroad options and talk to an advisor.